cilium/tetragon/crds/README.md

-# Custom Resource Definitions for FGS
+# Custom Resource Definitions for Tetragon

 Custom resource definition YAML files in this directory are auto-generated using [controller-gen](https://book.kubebuilder.io/reference/controller-gen.html)